-Boiled plantains with curly kale is a great way to jazz up what would be an ordinary lunch.
-Healthy leafy greens combined with bell peppers.
+This tropical dish is a great way to jazz up what would be an ordinary lunch.
+Delicious pieces of plantains boiled until tender combined with some curly kale that nutritious leafy greens with bell peppers.

 There’s something amazing about plantains, I just cannot seem to get enough of them.
 I don’t think there’s a week that goes by without me incorporating this starchy vegetable (fruit but classified as a veg).
 What’s more, there’s a store right around the corner from me that certainly knows how to entice me.

 My fruit trolley is full to the brim right now with plantains courtesy of the little store on the corner plus the price is simply unbeatable.
 As long as this establishment remains replenished and fully stocked then Charla will make a regular appearance to purchase again and again.

 You’ll be pleased to know this recipe is super duper healthy and the plantain is boiled and not fried (YIPEE).

 What I did was boil the plantain with the skin on for roughly 20 minutes until tender.
 The key here is to yield tenderness and not achieve some type of mushy texture.

 When I first started boiling plantains to make this dish I winded up disheartened because the results would range from tender to mushy.

 Overcoming that obstacle presented itself as a challenge but I finally managed to perfect a fine balance between mushy and tenderness – boiling the plantain for 15 minutes.
 For me this seemed to be the most desired texture so keep this in mind as I summarise the meal.

 Can you boil plantains without the skin?